elliot-wilson/pickebooker/README.md

 4. Run `pip3 install -r requirements.txt`.
 This will install all the packages you need for this script.

+5. Run `playwright install` to enable the `extract_authentication_headers` script to work.

-5. Enter this into your terminal from the root of this folder, replacing `username` and `password` with your username and password.
+6. Enter the following commands into your terminal from the root of this folder, replacing `username` and `password` with your username and password.
 You do not need to add any spaces or `"`s or adjust anything else in the command.
 Just replace the letters `username` with (e.g.) `elliotwilson`:

 ```
 touch .env